- Home /

 If you or the business don't accept the case handler's assessment, you can ask for your case to be referred to an ombudsman.

-The ombudsman will then look at all details of your complaint afresh, and make a final decision.
+The ombudsman will then look at all details of your complaint afresh and make a decision.
 As part of this process the ombudsman may decide to issue a provisional decision which will set out the decision he/she is minded to make on your case.
-The ombudsman will then give both parties a reasonable time in which to make any final representations on your case.
-After this time the ombudsman will consider any further submissions he/she receives before issuing a final decision on your case.
+This will usually be because the ombudsman is thinking of reaching a different outcome or using different reasoning from the initial findings.

 The ombudsman will issue their final decision to both parties in writing.
 You will then be asked to confirm by a specified date whether you accept or reject it.
 If you accept the ombudsman's final decision in the specified timeframe, the business has to do what the ombudsman has told them to do – it will be binding on the business.
 This might, for example, include making the business pay you compensation.
 And, if you accept the final decision, it is unlikely you will be able to pursue the business in court for the same complaint.